- Let your emotions settle. A cancer diagnosis is usually not an emergency.

 - If you are want to have children in the future, ask if a treatment could affect your ability to have them.
 If so, consider freezing eggs or banking sperm.

 - Information can help you feel in control.
-On the other hand, getting ahead of yourself can be overwhelming.
 When you start treatment, read In Treatment.